OwenEdwards/videojs-described-video-selector/README.md

-Add a button to Video.js to allow switching between different versions of a video, typically the original and one with '[audio descripton](http://www.wikipedia.org/wiki/Audio_description)' (additional narration added into the soundtrack to assist understanding of the video).
+Add a button to Video.js to allow switching between different versions of a video, typically the original and one with '[audio descripton](http://www.wikipedia.org/wiki/Audio_description)' (additional narration added into the soundtrack to assist understanding of the video, especially by people who are blind or low-vision).

 Basic Usage